mevdschee/php-crud-api/README.md

 ## Tests

-Yes, written for PHPUnit in the file 'tests.php'.
-You need to configure your test database conenction in this file.
+There are PHPUnit tests in the file 'tests.php'.
+You need to configure your test database connection in this file.
 After that run:

 ```
 $ wget https://phar.phpunit.de/phpunit.phar